 \subsection{Designers prefer conventional designs with good performance}

 In this study, participants showed clear preferences for conventional designs.
-Drone designs with conventional layouts and features have a significantly higher pick rate, namely, designs that are axis-symmetric and in which all propellers and the main body sit on one plane.
-Across all three participant pools, the participants showed a strong preference for conventional designs when they were provided with only visual renderings.
+Drone designs with conventional layouts and features have a significantly higher pick rate, namely, designs that are axisymmetric and in which all propellers and the main body lie on a single plane.
+Across both participant pools, participants showed a strong preference for conventional designs when provided with only visual renderings.
 Also, fewer participants picked the unusual designs when visual renderings became available, after transitioning from numerical performance data to the mixed modality.

 Moreover, there is a significant difference in pick rates for designs with conventional features (axisymmetric and one-plane) versus designs with atypical features (non-axisymmetric, non-planar, or off-plane) for the visual rendering only condition ($t(24) = 3.103, p = 0.014, \text{Cohen's } d = 1.458$).
 Participants picked more conventional axisymmetric and one-plane designs significantly more often than the other designs.
-Furthermore, the axisymmetricity seems to be the dominant factor, as there is a significant difference in pick rates for axisymmetric designs versus non-axisymmetric designs for the visual rendering only condition ($t(24) = 2.512, p = 0.023, \text{Cohen's } d = 0.866$). \textbf{Participants prefer axisymmetric designs.} In addition, we found that a Rod Length to Propeller Area Ratio of 5 is a critical divider for participants' preferences.
-The pick rates for designs with Rod Length to Propeller Area Ratio greater than 5 are significantly higher than those with Rod Length to Propeller Area Ratio less than 5 ($t(24) = 2.840, p = 0.017, \text{Cohen's } d = 1.209$).
+Furthermore, the axisymmetricity seems to be the dominant factor, as there is a significant difference in pick rates for axisymmetric designs versus non-axisymmetric designs for the visual rendering only condition ($t(24) = 2.512, p = 0.023, \text{Cohen's } d = 0.866$). \textbf{Participants prefer axisymmetric designs.}